Chris Abele: Tenure

 Abele took the oath of office to become Milwaukee County Executive on April 25, 2011, succeeding Interim County Executive Marvin Pratt.

 On June 9, 2011, citing concerns about budget cuts at the state level, Abele indicated his opposition to a planned $775,000 investment in public art at the Milwaukee County Courthouse.
 A year later, in June 2012, Abele signed a resolution placing the public art program on "hiatus" and authorizing use of the program's $500,000 in accumulated funds toward deferred maintenance instead of artwork.

 On June 10, 2011, he announced his intention to provide health care coverage to domestic partners of Milwaukee County employees.
 This was approved by the County Board on July 28, 2011, and signed into law by Abele on August 3, 2011.
 Abele declined to seek re-election in 2020.

 Personal life

-Abele grew up in Concord, Massachusetts, but after attending college at Lawrence University in Appleton, Wisconsin from 1991 to 1995, he decided to stay in Milwaukee.

-He is previously divorced and has three children.
+Abele is previously divorced and has three children.
 He was included in the Milwaukee Business Journal "40 under 40" and "Power Broker" lists in 2000 and 2010, respectively.

-He is a member of the Board of Governors for the Boys & Girls Clubs of America, Inc., a Trustee for Milwaukee Institute of Art & Design Inc, and the chairman for Milwaukee Symphony Orchestra.
+He is a member of the Board of Governors for the Boys & Girls Clubs of America, Inc., a Trustee for Milwaukee Institute of Art & Design, and the chairman for Milwaukee Symphony Orchestra.
+Abele is also a trustee of the Argosy Foundation, a charitable trust established with an endowment from his father.